Egypt bets on ancient finds to pull tourism out of pandemic | Business

 Workers dig and ferry wheelbarrows laden with sand to open a new shaft at a bustling archaeological site outside of Cairo, while a handful of Egyptian archaeologists supervise from garden chairs.
 The dig is at the foot of the Step Pyramid of Djoser, arguably the world's oldest pyramid, and is one of many recent excavations that are yielding troves of ancient artifacts from the country's largest archaeological site.

-As some European countries re-open to international tourists, Egypt has already been trying for months to attract them to its archaeological sites and museums.
-Officials are betting that the new ancient discoveries will set it apart in the mid-and post-pandemic tourism market.
+As some European countries reopen to international tourists, Egypt has already been trying for months to attract them to its archaeological sites and museums.
+Officials are betting that the new ancient discoveries will set it apart on the mid- and post-pandemic tourism market.
 They need visitors to come back in force to inject cash into the tourism industry, a pillar of the economy.

 In the meantime, authorities have kept the publicity machine running, focused on the new discoveries.